rsdoiel/antenna/about.md

-Antenna is a proof of concept demonstrationn of a personal news aggregation.
+Antenna is a proof of concept demonstration of a personal news aggregation.
 Antenna is a Link Blog.
 It is built using [antennaApp](https://github.com/rsdoiel/antennaApp), [SQLite3](https://sqlite.org),
 and either Bash or PowerShell.